Demonstrators with pro-Palestinian messages interrupt Memorial Day event in Sacramento

 The original Memorial Day event was scheduled to go from 10 a.m. to noon.
 People who attended the ceremony say the protesters chanted throughout the event.

+Several Sacramento area leaders were at the Memorial Day event, including Mayor Darrell Steinberg and Councilmember Katie Valenzuela.

-A group of protesters appear to be marching into Midtown Sacramento away from the auditorium.
+A group of protesters marched into Midtown Sacramento, away from the auditorium, then turned back and walked all the way to the California State Capitol.

-Sacramento police are warning residents to be aware of rolling road closures due to the march.
+Sacramento police were warning residents to be aware of rolling road closures due to the march.